FORM Swim Goggles Review

 - A periodic alert from a sports watch

 So we’re talking about much more ACTIONABLE info from a near real-time display.
-Remember it’s not quite true real-time data that you see but it’s probably closer to real-time than you’ve ever had before and you can certainly adjust your effort levels within a set.
+Remember it’s not quite true real-time data in the pool that you see but it’s probably closer to real-time than you’ve ever had before and you can certainly adjust your effort levels within a set.
+The heart-rate data can also be a real eye-opener, long time triathletes like me perhaps remember relying on heart rate for training but always bemoaning that it wasn’t possible when swimming.
+It’s now possible to see accurate HR continually beamed live into your field of vision.

 Form Swim Goggles Review – In The Box